midonet/data-migration/README.rst

      -d,--debug
          Turn on debug level logging.
 Default is off.

+     -t, --tenant
+         Tenant ID to use for the Provider Router to edge router conversion.

      -n,--dryrun
          Run the command but only print out actions that would be taken